Shopify/polaris/polaris.shopify.com/content/contributing/documentation/index.md

 To create new documentation:

-1. Book office hours with Polaris to share your rationale for why you think this addition would improve the design system.
+1. Reach out to the Polaris team and we can help you:
+- strategize where to add the documentation
+- offer strategies and templates for drafting your documentation
+- provide asynchronous feedback
+- offer ad hoc pair writing session when you get stuck
-2. Once the Polaris team provides feedback, draft the content in Google docs for easy collaboration.
+2. Draft the content in Google docs for easy collaboration.
 We recommend writing in [Markdown](https://www.markdownguide.org/cheat-sheet/), or converting your file to Markdown when finished.
 3. Get feedback from subject matter experts, or someone with high context around your changes (team member, manager, etc.).
-4. Reach out to the Polaris team again to review your changes for style guide alignment.
-   <br /> If on review of the initial proposal the Polaris team suggests that the content should live somewhere besides the Polaris site, you don't need to have the content reviewed for style guide alignment.
-5. [Open a pull request](/contributing/shipping-your-contribution#open-your-first-pr) in the [Shopify/polaris repo](https://github.com/Shopify/polaris) GitHub repo.
+4. [Open a pull request](/contributing/shipping-your-contribution#open-your-first-pr) in the [Shopify/polaris repo](https://github.com/Shopify/polaris) GitHub repo.

 ## Removing documentation

-It's important that inaccurate or outdated information be removed as soon as possible.
+It’s important that inaccurate or outdated information be removed as soon as possible.
 This helps maintain high trust in Polaris as a source of truth for design system guidance.

 To remove documentation: